openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 Netherlands), which deal exclusively with the measurement of research inputs and outputs on the basis of bibliometric and scientometric research.
-There the metrics are fabricated which are necessary for the artificial competitions and which form the basis for the rankings and in turn stimulate the publication and project competitions.
+There the metrics are fabricated which are necessary for the artificial competitions and which form the basis for the rankings and, in turn, stimulate the publication and project competitions.

-Research funding has reached its far highest level of bureaucracy by the EU research programs,[^6]which appear to be especially sophisticated Keynesian employment programs.
-None of the “Research Staff” working for the EU actually does research, because inventing increasingly complex application processes and new funding instruments creates already a sufficiently large work load for them.
+Research funding has reached its far highest level of bureaucracy by the EU research programs,[^7] which appear to be especially sophisticated Keynesian employment programs.
+None of the “Research Staff” working for the EU actually does research because inventing increasingly complex application processes and new funding instruments already creates a sufficiently large workload for them.
 Therefore, a large portion of the research is just used to maintain this bureaucracy.
-Already in 1997 the European Court of Auditors criticized the EU in relation with the 4th Research Program for “enormous bureaucracy and a useless waste of money”.
-According to experts only about 60 percent of the 13 billion euros, which were provided to the 4th Research Program, were actually received by research institutions.
+Already in 1997, the European Court of Auditors criticized the EU in relation with the 4th Research Program as an “enormous bureaucracy and a useless waste of money”.
+According to experts, only about 60 % of the 13 billion euros, which were provided to the 4th Research Program, were actually received by research institutions.
 Not much has been changed in the following programs.
 The responsible coordinator of the Budgetary Control Committee of the European Parliament, Inge Gräßle (CDU), after the end of the 6th Research Program (€ 16.7 billion in 4 years), came in 2007 to the conclusion that “the effort to simplify funding allocation within the EU research framework program has not yet been sufficient.”
-And that is an understatement.
-The 6th Program has invented a whole new, previously unknown form of networking bureaucracy, which led to much more and not less bureaucracy.
+That is an understatement.
+The 6th Program has invented a whole new, previously unknown form of networking bureaucracy, which led to much more, and not less, bureaucracy.

-The increase in bureaucracy outside of the actual research institutions fosters also an increase in bureaucracy within the research institutions.
+The increase in bureaucracy outside of the actual research institutions also fosters an increase in bureaucracy within the research institutions.
 The large number of EU-research officers has managed to complicate the application process tremendously.
-Only in Germany hundreds of advisor posts have been created just to help scientists to make a successful project application.
-And even if you have completed the tedious work of an application, the chance of success is low.
-Since the 6th Research Program, which began in 2002, the success rate of applications lies between 15 and 20 percent, while before the success rate of applications was about one-quarter (figures from European Commision, 2008).
+In Germany hundreds of advisor posts have been created just to help scientists to make a successful project application.
+Even if you have completed the tedious work involved in making an application, the chance of success is low.
+Since the 6th Research Program which began in 2002, the success rate of applications lies between 15 and 20 %, while before the success rate of applications was at about one quarter (figures from European Commision, 2008).
 In other words, between 80 and 85 percent of applications, involving about 12 researchers on average today, are not successful.
-You can imagine what enormous amounts of time and money are wasted here, just to get funding from an EU project.
+You can imagine what enormous amounts of time and money are here wasted just to get funding from an EU project.

 Of course, the new research bureaucracy has its positive impact on the economy.
 It creates new jobs and contributes to full employment.
-Keynes would probably be amazed at what creative level his ideas of a national employment policy, have been developed in science.
+Keynes would probably be amazed at what creative level his ideas of a national employment policy have been developed within science.
 Back in the 1930s, the time of the Great Depression, he mentioned that, in such situations, even totally unproductive and useless activities would stimulate the economy and would therefore eliminate unemployment.
-The example he gave referred to a governmental construction project, where workers were digging ditches and then filling them up again.
-Even if useless, such a program paid by government funds will cause an increase the demand for construction activities and thus stimulate the economy.
-Today’s nonsense production in science is much more sophisticated than the nonsense of digging ditches and filling them up again.as the nonsense is disguised to the general public.
+The example he gave referred to a governmental construction project in which workers were employed digging ditches and then filling them up again.
+Even if useless, such a program paid by government funds will cause an increase in the demand for construction activities and thus stimulate the economy.
+Today’s nonsense production in science is much more sophisticated than the nonsense of digging ditches and filling them up again as the nonsense is disguised to the general public.

 ## References